OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 When `cilk_spawn` appears after an assignment operator and before a function call, the spawn is after all arguments are evaluated and after the address of the left hand side is evaluated.
-Side effects do not race with the continuation.
+Side effects are not in parallel with the continuation.
 The spawn is before the function call and assignment of its return value.
-The body of the called function and the assignment do race with the continuation.
-In C++, destructors for function arguments also race with the continuation.
+The body of the called function and the assignment are in parallel with the continuation.
+In C++, destructors for function arguments are also in parallel with the continuation.

 ```cilkc
 x[i++] = cilk_spawn f(a++, b++, c++);